Welcome to today's edition of the Rush 24-7 podcast.

 This is some sort of an amendment that they're trying to attach to a defense authorization bill.

-And John Warner, who's the chairman of the Armed Services Committee, is uh debating with Harkin over the rules that will govern uh debate this afternoon on the so-called Inhoff amendment and the Harkin Amendment.
+And John Warner, who's the chairman of the Armed Services Committee, is debating with Harkin over the rules that will govern a debate this afternoon on the so-called Inhoff Amendment and the Harkin Amendment.

-Why, no, he's got these guys lined up his co-sponsors.
+Well, I know he's got these guys lined up as co-sponsors.

 He was on the floor by himself yesterday waiting for his co-sponsor to show up.